Adolescent Studies

 Subjects taught

-Critical Perspectives on Child & Youth Development M 10
+• Critical Perspectives on Child & Youth Development 10 ECTS

-Interventions & Models of Care in Adolescent Practice M 10
+• Interventions & Models of Care in Adolescent Practice 10 ECTS

-Governance & Professional Leadership in Child and Adolescent Practice M 10
+• Governance & Professional Leadership in Child and Adolescent Practice 10 ECTS

 Entry requirements

-The knowledge, skills, and competence required to successfully participate in and complete this Level 9 programme will normally require applicants to have successfully achieved a Level 2:2 award in a relevant Level 8 degree.
+• The knowledge, skills, and competence required to successfully participate in and complete this Level 9 programme.

-Candidates over 23 years of age who hold significant professional qualifications and or can demonstrate appropriate learning from experiential or other sources of learning may apply through a Recognition of Prior Learning route (RPL).
-For non-native speakers of English, an IELTS score of 6.5 (or equivalent) is required.
-Candidates may study on either a full-time or part-time basis.
+• Candidates with significant professional qualifications and or can demonstrate appropriate learning from experiential or other sources of learning may apply through a Recognition of Prior Learning route (RPL).

-Successful applicants would be required to complete Garda Vetting at the College.
+• Successful applicants are required to complete Garda Vetting at the College.

 Assessment Info